 A transformer winder is generally responsible for winding the coils that make up the transformer.
 This involves using specialized machinery and tools to wrap the wire around a core, following precise measurements and instructions.

 To succeed in this role, a transformer winder must have strong attention to detail and excellent hand-eye coordination.
 They should also have a good understanding of electrical principles and be able to follow technical drawings and instructions.
 In addition, they should be able to work in a fast-paced environment and complete tasks efficiently and accurately.

-It is also important for a transformer winder to be physically fit and able to lift heavy objects.
+It is also crucial for a transformer winder to be physically fit and able to lift heavy objects.